-Continuing with our healthy habits of the mind, body and soul series, today I would like to share a little bit about my meditation practice–how I got started meditating and some useful tools I use to set my mind from wandering.
+Today I would like to share a little bit about my meditation practice–how I got started meditating and some useful tools I use to set my mind from wandering.

 From around the time I was in middle school, different forms of meditation have been a part of my daily life.
 My grandma gave me some books around that time and they caught my interest.
 While reading them, I began experimenting with different meditation techniques while holed up in my room for hours at a time.
-I tried all sorts of meditation when I was young: candle light, visualization, chakra, walking meditation and meditative free writing–just to name a few.
+I tried all sorts of meditation when I was young: candlelight, visualization, chakra, walking meditation, and meditative free writing–just to name a few.

 During college, I spent time living in France for a semester working on an art program.
-Without the distractions of “normal” life, work and school, I was able to enjoy walking meditation daily, which doesn’t get much better while walking the lovely streets and fields of France!
-As young adult, I went through phases of meditation regularly and then not meditating at all.
+Without the distractions of “normal” life, work, and school, I was able to enjoy walking meditation daily, which doesn’t get much better while walking the lovely streets and fields of France!
+As a young adult, I went through phases of meditation regularly and then not meditating at all.
 Once the practice of yoga became a focal point in my life, my meditation practice came back as well.
 Pranayama, the yogic practice of breath control, became a big part of my meditation practice.

 Today, I have a sacred space in my home where I meditate.
 It is a calm, clutter-free room with objects that hold meaning to me and that I think are beautiful.
 I aim for a daily 20-30 minute meditation.
 Of course, I sometimes “fall off the wagon” and miss days, or even weeks, but I always start again.
 I’m a huge fan of mixing different techniques of meditation, which allow me to apply the techniques I need that particular day.
 I didn’t always have a room for meditation–for years I would just find a clutter-free corner of my current apartment to plop down, so it’s certainly not a necessity!
 When I am actively practicing meditation, I have found that my mind is calmer, I am able to deal with anxiety and stress more easily and it also prepares me for creative decision making throughout my day.
 It is amazing how just focusing the breath and calming the mind can revitalize your spirit and body.